MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ## Placement of in-store cameras and video storage

-Images in this guide are intended to represent a potential placement of a customer’s in-store camera(s) by the customer.
+Images in this guide are intended to represent a potential placement of a customer’s in-store camera(s) by the customer, but camera placement is your responsibility.
 Once a customer’s cameras are in place, Dynamics 365 Connected Store will gather and analyze observational signals, location and line of business data to produce actionable insights.
-Microsoft does not control or recommend particular placement of in-store cameras and Microsoft Dynamics 365 Connected Store does not store video footage from the customer’s in-store cameras.
+Microsoft does not control or recommend particular placement of in-store cameras ([see Compliance and responsible use](compliance.md)) and Microsoft Dynamics 365 Connected Store does not store video footage from the customer’s in-store cameras.

 ## Next step